yuandra/2016-04-07-data-acquisition-cleaning/open-refine-04-faceting.md

 We will try some of the facet, namely text, numbers, star, and flag

+### Exercise

+Following the instructor, try the various facet that available in Open Refine

 For facet by text, it will give you a unique list of every instance of the data inside a column.

-- click on the arrow beside the column object title
-- click on facet by text
-- you will that there are 94 choices.

-We have 99 rows of data.
-Where are the other 5 ?

-- click on the count in the facet window to sort it by count
-- you will see that there are several items that have the same title
-- click on the title
-- you will that they indeed have the same title, but different description

 You can also use facet to check for blanks

-- click on the arrow beside the column height
-- click on facet by text
-- sort it by count
-- you will see that there are 72 data that is blank

 You can also mark those rows by clicking on the star / flag in the left side of the rows.
 You can mark all your selection by clicking on the arrow beside the all column, and also select edit rows, star/flag rows.
 You can also use the flag/star facet to select them.

 ### Exercise

-Select those that has height and width (not blank) Hint : use star and flag to help you mark your selection
+Following the instructor, use the star and flag to make a more detailed selection

 Next: [Basic data cleaning operation in Open Refine](open-refine-05-basic.html)